Senior Recital Proposals

 Note New Deadline: Friday, April 30, 2020 at 5:00pm.

 The Recital Hall or Thekla Hall may be approved for senior recitals.

-To apply for a senior recital, students must already have completed their co-requisite courses in music.
-(If a student is in the process of completing a co-requisite course in their spring semester of their junior year, please include this information in the proposal.)
+Non-Majors: To apply for a senior recital, students must already have completed their co-requisite courses in music.
+(If a student is in the process of completing a co-requisite course in the spring semester of their junior year, please include this information in the proposal.)

 Applicants must be in good academic standing.
 (See “Academic Requirements” below.)

 Please discuss the recital proposal in detail with your private teacher (repertoire, accompanist, semester of performance, etc.).
 Please also discuss the significant time commitment to prepare a senior recital with your major advisor.

 Please read the complete requirements and instructions below before submitting your materials.

 Upload your written proposal to the online form

 Request two letters of recommendation submitted to email@example.com

 A letter of recommendation from the student’s private music instructor is required.
 The letter must address the student’s ability to prepare a junior/senior recital and support of the proposed repertoire.
 The private instructor should submit the letter of recommendation to firstname.lastname@example.org by April 30, 2020.A letter of recommendation from the student’s major advisor is required.
 The letter must address the student’s academic standing and ability to prepare a junior/senior recital.
 The major advisor is asked to submit the letter of recommendation to email@example.com by April 30, 2020.